junghan0611/spacemacs/doc/QUICK_START.md

                                     smex)
 ```

-At anytime you can apply the changes made to the dotfile or layers
+At anytime you can apply the changes made to the dotfile or layers <span
-[without restarting]{.underline} Spacemacs by pressing `SPC f e R`.
+class="underline">without restarting</span> Spacemacs by pressing
+`SPC f e R`.

 The [dotfile
 template](https://github.com/syl20bnr/spacemacs/blob/master/core/templates/.spacemacs.template)